 Well-qualified Benedictine University students who complete a B.B.A. or B.S. undergraduate degree may be eligible to complete the M.S. in Accountancy program with one additional year (four additional quarters) of full-time graduate study (12 quarter credit hours per quarter).
 Students in other majors are encouraged to discuss curricular options with the program director.
 The full-time 4+1 Program is developed specifically for recent college graduates.
 Admission to the program is not automatic and an application must be completed during the student's senior year of undergraduate coursework.
-Dual Degree Programs (M.S. in Accountancy/M.B.A.): - Students may not declare this program after the Fall 2018 term.
-The dual degree programs combine the comprehensive accounting core of the M.S. in Accountancy with the competencies of business management or information systems.
-Students enrolling in the dual degree program can develop powerful credentials and specialized expertise enabling them to successfully meet the challenges of today's marketplace.
-The dual degree program consists of 96 quarter credit hours and can be completed in 36 months or less.
-Application and admission is required to each graduate program, and students must complete all requirements for the selected dual degree.
-Students admitted to a graduate business program may apply a dual degree program at any time during their initial program or up to five years after completion of the initial degree program based on the approval of the M.S. in Accountancy program director and the M.B.A. department chair.
 Curriculum: The M.S. in Accountancy program requires 64 quarter credit hours of graduate coursework.
 A minimum of 32 quarter credit hours of graduate coursework must be completed at Benedictine University.
 The program consists of four major components: - 1.
 Managerial Process: four courses focused on management skills and knowledge necessary for those student seeking managerial positions in accounting - 2.
 Core (Foundation) Accounting Competency: five courses focused on U.S. accounting standards - 3.
-Advanced Accounting Topics: four courses focused on in-depth concepts, theories and issues in accounting

-4. Electives: students are required to choose three elective courses suited to their personal or professional interests Managerial Competency:
+Advanced Accounting Topics: four courses focused on in-depth concepts, theories and issues in accounting - 4.
+Electives: students are required to choose three elective courses suited to their personal or professional interests Managerial Competency: